 A healthy KBG lawn will be anywhere from rich emerald to a blue-green in color.

-Following the fertilizer schedule in our maintenance calendar will result in the rich color being maintained.
+Following the fertilizer schedule in our maintenance calendar will result in the rich color of Kentucky Bluegrass being maintained.

 Of all the cool-season grasses, bluegrass tends to be the most cold-tolerant.
 In extreme temperatures, it will go dormant but typically greens up by spring.